ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- p_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the residual-Hessians-vector product matrix, $P$.
+		- is a scalar variable of type INT that holds the number of entries in the residual-Hessians-vector product matrix, $P$.

 	*
 		- P_val